Market Spotlight

 Median #2 value: $18,400

 Named as a nod to the 1967 film in which Dustin Hoffman's most memorable costar (other than Mrs. Robinson, maybe) is his red Duetto Spider, the Spider Graduate was introduced for 1985 as a cheaper entry-level Alfa.
-It came with steel wheels, manual windows and vinyl seats, but it's powered by the same famously eager 2.0-liter twin-cam four as the better-equipped Quadrifoglio and Veloce models.
-Same style and same driving experience, just at a tempting discount.
+It came with steel wheels, manual windows, and vinyl seats, but it's powered by the same famously eager 2.0-liter twin-cam four as the better-equipped Quadrifoglio and Veloce models.
+Same style and same driving experience, but at a tempting discount.

 1985-95 Suzuki Samurai